ydahal1/ydahal1/jokes.md

-How do locomotives know where they're going?
-Lots of training
+How do you organize a space party?
+You planet.

 [
-Sat Mar 22 00:25:21 UTC 2025
+Sun Mar 23 00:28:24 UTC 2025
  ]